andmagdo/APClassroomAPI/README.md

 A Python api for AP Classroom

-Note that this will only work for student accounts, as I do not have a teacher account to test with.
+Note that many features will only work for student accounts, as I do not have a teacher account to test with.